 If the Client is classified as Eligible Professional or Eligible Counterparties, Raiffeisen Bank S.A. is entitled to assume that the client has the experience and knowledge necessary to understand the transaction, financial instruments and / or investment activities / services to which this document refers.
-However, if such a client does not have the knowledge and experience necessary to understand the risks associated with any financial instrument, transaction, or financial service, it may be disadvantageous to a retail client for whom the Bank has an obligation to assess the timeliness of transaction, financial instrument or investment service for that Retail Client.
-The Bank assumes no liability whatsoever for the statement of Professionals Clients or Eligible Counterparties if they claim that they do not have or lack the knowledge and experience necessary to understand any service, transaction, or financial instrument.
+However, if such a Eligible Counterparties client does not have the knowledge and experience necessary to understand the risks associated with any financial instrument, transaction, or financial service, it may be disadvantageous to a Professional clients, respectively to a retail client for whom the Bank assesses the timeliness of transaction, financial instrument or investment service.
+The Bank assumes no liability whatsoever for the statement of Eligible Counterparties if they claim that they do not have or lack the knowledge and experience necessary to understand any service, transaction, or financial instrument.

-V.3 Presumptions applicable for Retail Clients
+V.3 Conditions applicable for Retail Clients

-If the client is classified as a Retail client, the Bank is required to assess (i) whether it possesses the knowledge and experience necessary to understand the transactions, instruments and / or investment activities / services to which this document refers.
-The Bank fulfils this obligation by conducting the opportunity test, and (ii) if the recommended investment is appropriate with the financial condition, the investment objectives, including risk tolerance and ability to withstand the associated risk depending on the type of services and / or financial instruments accessed by the Client and the Bank fulfils this obligation by performing the suitability test, in case of providing investment advisory services.
+If the Client is classified as a Retail Client, the Bank will assess (i) whether it possesses the knowledge and experience necessary to understand the transactions, instruments and / or investment activities / services to which this document refers.
+The Bank fulfils this obligation by conducting the appropriateness test, and (ii) if the recommended investment is appropriate with the financial condition, the investment objectives, including risk tolerance and ability to withstand the associated risk depending on the type of services and / or financial instruments accessed by the Client and the Bank fulfils this obligation by performing the suitability test, in case of providing investment advisory services.